Rektoff/Security-Roadmap-for-Solana-applications/README.md

 # Solana dApp Security Roadmap
-### Security SoK(Systematization of Knowledge) for Solana applications

 ![Group 48096155](https://github.com/Rektoff/Security-SoK-for-Solana-blockchain-/assets/144442822/cb98a230-3f65-4173-9b7c-eba843cb567b)

-We decided to create a special cybersecurity Systematization of Knowledge for Solana applications and protocols.
-We call it the Solana Security Strategy: such a database would be hugely beneficial for anyone who wants to secure their product and learn security from the best-collected resources.
+We created a special cybersecurity Systematization of Knowledge for Solana applications and protocols.
+We call it the Solana Security Strategy: a database that would be hugely beneficial for anyone who wants to secure their product and learn how to approach security strategy from the best-collected resources.

-If you are looking to get a personalized security strategy developed for your Solana application- schedule a meeting with [Rektoff](https://www.rektoff.xyz/) today: [https://app.reclaim.ai/m/gregory-makodzeba/flexible-meeting](https://app.reclaim.ai/m/gregory-makodzeba/flexible-meeting)
+If you are looking to get a personalized security roadmap developed for your Solana application - schedule a meeting with [Rektoff](https://www.rektoff.xyz/) today: [https://cal.com/gregory-makodzeba](https://cal.com/gregory-makodzeba)

-### We've mapped the cybersecurity strategy into 3 main stages:
+### We've mapped security strategy into 3 main stages:
 1. ## [**Design & Development stage**](#i-design--development-stage)
 2. ## [**Pre-deployment / Testnet stage**](#ii-pre-deployment--testnet-stage)
 3. ## [**Post-deployment / Monitoring stage**](#iii-post-deployment--monitoring-stage)